Generic Topological Sort

 goes ahead and assumes equiv(C, D) == true

-, which is incorrect.
+.
 Therefore, even if we replace edge

 with path

-, 4 is still violated.
+, 4 (equivalence relationship) is still violated.

 But why is this such a big deal?
 Why can’t it “just work”?